 - ⚠ Before you begin, discharge your iPhone battery below 25%.
-A charged lithium-ion battery can catch fire and/or explode if accidentally punctured. - Power off your iPhone before beginning disassembly. - Remove the two 6.9 mm-long pentalobe screws at the bottom edge of the iPhone. - If the screws are stripped or damaged, replace the screws. - i Opening the iPhone's display will compromise its waterproof seals.
+A charged lithium-ion battery can catch fire and/or explode if accidentally punctured. - Power off your iPhone before beginning disassembly. - Remove the two 6.9 mm-long pentalobe screws at the bottom edge of the iPhone. - Opening the iPhone's display will compromise its waterproof seals.
 Have replacement seals ready before you proceed past this step, or take care to avoid liquid exposure if you reassemble your iPhone without replacing the seals.